goatchurchprime/two-voip-godot-4/README.md

 for indefatiguable work on the github actions that are successfully building this plugin across [all six](https://docs.godotengine.org/en/stable/about/list_of_features.html#platforms) GodotEngine supported platforms.

+**There are reliability issues with the Godot microphone implementation due to slight inconsistencies between the audio output and audio input frame rates that cannot be sustained by a simple buffer implemnentation on some platforms.
+Fortunately this [Pull Request 100508](https://github.com/godotengine/godot/pull/100508) fixes them by giving direct access to audio sample chunks via the `AudioStreamPlaybackMicrophone`.**

 ## Demo example

 An HTML5 demo is hosted at https://goatchurch.itch.io/twovoip-mqtt